nenene1812/nuwe-data-science-challenge/README.md

 The repository follows a modular approach, with separate scripts for each stage of the machine learning pipeline, ensuring ease of use and maintainability.

+## Instructions
+1. Install dependencies:
+`pip install -r requirements.txt`
+2. run_pipeline.sh

 ## Flow
 ![Project flow](https://github.com/nenene1812/nuwe-data-science-challenge/blob/main/EcoForecast_Flow.png)

+## Key in Approach:
+1. **Data Processing**: Leveraging SQLite for data grouping by the hour to save processing time.
+2. **Model Training**: Use of RandomForestClassifier due to time constraints and to bypass the need for extensive domain knowledge.
+3. **Model Prediction**: Post-prediction processing involves removing hours without surplus and exporting the top 442 surplus predictions to a JSON file for result validation.